doerte/doerte/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a tool to split a number of items into n sets of the same size that are comparable on various measures.
-- 🌱 I’m currently learning doing that with PyQt.
+- 🌱 I’m currently learning to do that with PyQt.

 <!--
 **doerte/doerte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.